bjralexandru/SECM-Fitter/README.md

 As of now, it uses a basic SQLite database for the user's information and the .xls/.csv files are saved locally.
 I'm currently searching for solutions to put it live either on Heroku or Railway and I'll switch to PostgreSQL for the user's info and maybe a blob storage or bucket for the files.

+❗🔥 <em>[LE] Managed to transfer the user's log-in info to a PostgreSQL DB provided on the Railway hosting platform, and the processing and storage of files was achieved on an Azure Blob Storage using a free-plan which I closed to avoid triggerind supplementary costs.</em>

 <h3> Help and feedback are very much appreciated! </h3>